tudelft3d/3dgeoinfo2018/practicalinfo.md

 ### Getting to Delft

-Delft is well connected to the rest of the Netherlands by frequent trains.
+Delft is well connected to the rest of the Netherlands by frequent trains, including from the Hague (6 minutes from HS, 12 minutes from Centraal), Rotterdam (10-12 minutes from Centraal), Schiphol Airport (38 minutes), or Amsterdam (45 minutes from Zuid, 1 hour from Centraal).
 From other countries, it is very easy to get to Delft by flying to Amsterdam Schiphol Airport (AMS) or Rotterdam The Hague Airport (RTM).
 It is also close to the ferry terminal in Hoek van Holland (for ferries to United Kingdom).
 Other less convenient options include the airports in Brussels (BRU) and Eindhoven (EIN).